Luke Raley Player Props: Rays vs. Diamondbacks

-On Tuesday, Luke Raley (hitting .343 in his past 10 games) and the Tampa Bay Rays face the Arizona Diamondbacks, whose starting pitcher will be Zac Gallen.
-First pitch is at 9:40 PM ET.
+The Tampa Bay Rays, including Luke Raley (.324 batting average in his past 10 games), battle starter Zach Davies and the Arizona Diamondbacks at Chase Field, Wednesday at 9:40 PM ET.

-In his previous game he had a hitless showing (0-for-1) against the Royals.
+He had a hitless performance in his most recent game (0-for-3) against the Diamondbacks.

 Luke Raley Game Info & Props vs. the Diamondbacks